Apple Cranberry Pie

 5 Place the apple filling in the pie dish.

-8 Bake the pie at 375°F for 30 minutes.
+8 Bake: Bake the pie at 375°F for 30 minutes.
 Then place a sheet of aluminum foil over the pie and lower the oven temp to 350°F. Bake for another 45 to 55 minutes or longer, depending on the type of apples you are using.

 When done the crust should be golden brown and the apples soft and cooked through.
 Remove the pie and let cool on a rack for at least one hour.
 Serve pie warm or at room temperature.